lagomcontrol/esphome_wifi_ceilingfan_module/README.md

   - Adjustable color temperature (3 steps)
   - Full bidirectional communication so remote works and feeds back to Home Assistant
   - All controls are mapped to native HA UI elements

+Functions such as timers or sleep mode are not implemented and assumed handled by Home Assistant.

 ## Hardware
   - ESP32-C3-SuperMini (esp32-c3-devkitm-1)